 Those attending also spoke about the importance of maintaining a safe and welcoming town centre, as well as wider issues such as Skipton’s Town Investment Plan.

-Following the meeting, Sir Julian Smith said it had been useful to hear directly from the Town Council about local concerns.
+Following the meeting, Sir Julian said it had been useful to hear directly from the Town Council about local concerns.

 He said: